-Frequent flyer miles are one of the cornerstones of savvy travelling.
-They let you stretch your travel budget further, visit more far flung destinations, and (potentially) avoid sky high prices for last minute travel.
+Frequent flyer miles let you stretch your travel budget further, visit more far flung destinations, and (potentially) avoid sky high prices for last minute travel.

-You can redeem smaller numbers of miles for economy class seats; or redeem larger numbers to take advantage of the comfort of lie-flat business seats on long-haul flights.
-You can even use them to get free tickets for some of the world’s most luxurious first-class flying experiences, which would normally cost thousands, or even tens-of-thousands of dollars., to purchase normally.
+You can redeem smaller amounts of miles for economy class seats.
+Or redeem larger amountsto take advantage of the comfort of lie-flat business seats on long-haul flights.
+You can even use them to get free tickets for some of the world’s most luxurious first-class flying experiences, which would normally cost thousands, or even tens-of-thousands of dollars, to purchase normally.
 In conjunction with free hotel nights, frequent flyer tickets can let you travel the world for next to nothing.

-This guide provides some general background information about frequent flyer programs.
-If you already understand the basics of how these programs work, view our step-by-step guide for our best advice and tips on finding award availability and booking frequent flyer tickets.
+This guide provides general background information about frequent flyer programs.
+If you already understand the basics of how these programs work, you can skip this guide and just use our more detailed guides for finding and booking award tickets.

 - Only a limited number of seats are available for frequent flyer tickets